morgaesis/bbup/README.md

 bazel test //src:*
 ```
 #### Code Coverage
-No code coverage is currently measured.
-Some day this will hopefully be measured, but not for now.
+Getting code coverage for C++ seems at first to be quite complicated.
+Therefore, this is slated for some far future when the project is more mature.

 ## TODO